carpentries/instructor-training/episodes/08-motivation.md

 > 	6. Provide rubrics.
 > 	7. Provide targeted feedback.
 > 	8. Be fair.
-> 	9. Educate students about the ways we explain success and failure.
+> 	9. Educate learners about the ways we explain success and failure.
 > 	10. Describe effective study strategies.
 > * Strategies for Self-Efficacy
-> 	1. Provide students with options and the ability to make choices.
+> 	1. Provide learners with options and the ability to make choices.
-> 	2. Give students an opportunity to reflect.
+> 	2. Give learners an opportunity to reflect.
 >
 > This exercise and discussion should take about 5 minutes.
 {: .challenge}